Friendly and affordable

-As the name suggests, this laid-back spot in the centre of the beach presents itself as more of a restaurant, but it also offers more functional bungalows than neighbouring Koh Hai Villa.
+As the name suggests, Koh Hai Seafood Bungalows is a laid-back spot at the centre of the beach and presents itself as more of a restaurant but also offers some old but clean and not-so-expensive bungalows.